๐Ÿ–‹๏ธEnglish Prose Style

 • Strategic revelation controls reader understanding; when backstory emerges matters as much as what it contains

-• Exposition challenges require authors to integrate history naturally—clumsy backstory dumps signal weak craft
+• Exposition challenges require authors to integrate history naturally.
+Clumsy backstory dumps (large blocks of undigested history) signal weak craft and pull readers out of the present scene.

-Compare: Internal monologue vs. backstory—both explain why characters behave as they do, but internal monologue captures present-tense psychology while backstory provides historical causation.
-Strong analysis identifies when authors use one to complicate or contradict the other (a character's self-understanding may conflict with what their history suggests).
+Compare: Internal monologue vs. backstory.
+Both explain why characters behave as they do, but internal monologue captures present-tense psychology while backstory provides historical causation.
+Strong analysis identifies when authors use one to complicate or contradict the other.
+A character's self-understanding may conflict with what their history suggests is actually driving them.

 Structural and Symbolic Methods